hrzhou2/seedformer/README.md

 ## Datasets

-Download dataset files from [here](https://drive.google.com/drive/folders/1SJIbQATMMbq3UIWzl0YX43KDZz8t6OlG?usp=sharing).

-The details of used datasets can be found in [DATASET.md](./DATASET.md) (thank the authors of PoinTr).
+The details of used datasets can be found in [DATASET.md](./DATASET.md) (we thank the authors of PoinTr).

 ## Usage